 This year, entries will be accepted exclusively by electronic means.
 The physical artwork does not need to be dropped off at the Congressional offices.
 When reviewing the 2017 Rules and Regulations for Students and Teachers, keep in mind that items such as labeling the artwork and physically attaching the release form to the artwork will apply to the first place winner, and to the finalists who elect to have their art displayed in one of Congressman Pittenger’s district offices.

-For 2016, five finalists will be selected through a Facebook competition hosted on Congressman Pittenger’s Facebook page.
-The competition will begin at noon on April 5, 2016 and remain open until noon on April 12, 2016.
-The five students whose pieces of art receive the most “likes” will become finalists.
-Additionally, a sixth finalist will be chosen as a “Wild Card” by a professional judge from the Art Institute of Charlotte.
+Three finalists will be selected through a Facebook competition hosted on Congressman Pittenger’s Facebook page.
+This part of the competition will begin at noon on April 24th and remain open until noon on April 28th, 2017.
+Three more finalists will be chosen by regional art experts, Congressman Pittenger, and his staff.